UPB-Graphics/gfx-framework/README.md

 Graphics capabilities are decided by the combination of your computer's hardware, drivers, and operating system.

-This project requires OpenGL version ***3.3 core profile*** or newer for the simpler parts, and version ***4.1 core profile*** or newer for the more advanced parts.
+This project requires OpenGL version ***3.3 core profile, or newer*** for the simpler parts, and version ***4.1 core profile, or newer***  for the more advanced parts.
 If you have a computer manufactured within the last few years, you should be safe. ***If you're not sure,*** follow the steps in [this guide](docs/user/checking_capabilities.md) to find out.

 ### Install the build tools

 This project uses [CMake][ref-cmake].
-It a nutshell, CMake doesn't compile your code, instead it creates files that you then use to compile your code (for example, it creates a Makefile on Linux and macOS, a Visual Studio project on Windows, and so on).
+It a nutshell, CMake does not compile source code, instead it creates files that you then use to compile your code (for example, it creates a Makefile on Linux and macOS, a Visual Studio project on Windows, and so on).

-This project requires version ***3.16*** or newer, however, as with the compilers, it is ***strongly*** recommended to use the latest version.
+This project requires CMake ***3.16 or newer,*** however, as with the compilers, we strongly recommend that you use the latest version.
 To install it, follow these steps:

 -   Windows:
     1. Go to the [CMake downloads page][ref-cmake-dl]